 Further, healthcare organizations might be able to advance to a more mature Integrated healthcare ERM program sooner — meaning they could see bigger benefits faster.
 Four lessons that healthcare organizations can take away from those industries that have already adopted ERM include:

 - ERM goes beyond compliance: Compliance should be a benefit of ERM — not its sole driver.
-That’s why it’s listed as only one of eight healthcare ERM domains: On it’s own, compliance solely takes into account the hazards of risk, not the potential upsides that could add value to the business or create a competitive advantage.
+That’s why it’s listed as only one of eight healthcare ERM domains: On it’s own, compliance management solely takes into account the hazards of risk, not the potential upsides that could add value to the business or create a competitive advantage.
 Look across all eight risk domains to formulate a robust program that will deliver on minimizing uncertainty and maximizing value.

 - Risk cultures start at the top: ERM is not a one-time process.
 It’s an ongoing program that can only be sustained if it’s ingrained in an organization’s culture and is supported at the top.
 If leadership isn’t pushing you to implement ERM, you will need to push them.
 Relaying the benefits of ERM, alone, probably won’t be enough.
 Cater your pro-ERM message to the interests and roles of the leaders from whom you need support.
 Solid communication, morale-building and negotiation skills will be needed to influence leadership.